gaorlov/json_api_model/README.md

 end
 ```

-And the interaction with it is not that different from how you would work with the client:
+And the interaction with it is identical as how you would work with the client:

 ```ruby
 # fetching looks identical to as json_api_client (because it thinly wraps it)